 8. Exterior Examination

-In fire investigation reports, the exterior examination analyzes the impact to the exterior and helps establish the fire's behavior and spread.
+In fire investigation reports, the exterior examination analyzes the impact on the exterior and helps establish the fire's behavior and spread.
 Here's what we'll be included in the fire report:

 Best Practices:

-Conduct the examination in a clockwise or counterclockwise direction for consistency.
+Conduct the examination clockwise or counterclockwise for consistency.

 Use a checklist to make sure that no area on the exterior has been left unchecked.